Staying Motivated

 Surviving Lapses

-As a personal trainer, I always emphasized a key to fitness is our ability to start to work out—again.
+An essential “if-then” plan must be in place for lapses.
+They happen.
+We slip.
+Whether the lapse is in sobriety, diet, or relationship behaviors, we must have a planned attack for getting back on track.
+As a personal trainer, I always emphasized a key to fitness is our ability to start to work outโ€”again.
 With fitness, we encounter injuries, outside interference, and temporary motivation insufficiencies.
 The belief we will never lag in determination is foolish.

 My grandpa warned me after being bucked off of his horse, “don’t let that horse beat you, get back on her.”
-What was true on the dairy farm is true in life.
+What was true on the dairy farm is also true in life.
 We must courageously get back on that horse.

 We must avoid at all costs our oh-the-hell-with-it reaction to failure.
 Certainly, we can evaluate the appropriateness of a goal, examining the match-fit between goal and our desires; however, we never want to quit a doable goal because it is a little more difficult than we planned.
 Truthfully, most worthwhile goals are a little more difficult than we plan.